Blood and Cardiovascular diseasesDiseases and conditions

 Benefits of Water

-• Water keeps skin hydrated.
+• Water keeps skin hydrated and improves skin elasticity.

 • It supports cell function.